themaninderkaur/the-social-network/README.md

 - email: Unique email address for the user.
 - bio: A short string (up to 150 charecters) for user expression.
 - created_at: Timestamp of when the user account was created.

-Alongside methods that

-Friend- Uses a user object but is different from the User.
+(PART OF USER CLASS NOW)Friend- Uses a user object but is different from the User.
 The friend will hold all the methods that include all the adding friends, blocking friends, pending friend requests.
 The Friend object will also have the following attributes:
 - user_id: ID of the user who initiated the friendship.
 - friend_id: ID of the user being added as a friend.
 - status: Status of the friendship (e.g., 'pending', 'accepted', 'blocked').